digitalbazaar/bnid/README.md

 - Fixed bit length.
 This is useful to ensure the output id length is constant even when the id starts with an arbitrary number of zeros.

+The fixed length options can be important when using encodings that have variable length outputs depending on the input length. `base58btc` is and example.
+When encoding, the `fixedLength` or `fixedBitLength` options can be used to force the output to be a constant length.
+When decoding, the `fixedBitLength` options can be used to ensure a constant length array of bytes.

 ## Install

 ### NPM